 (b)Amended or additional findings.
 Upon motion of a party filed no later than 28 days after entry of judgment the court may amend its findings or make additional findings and may amend the judgment accordingly.
 The motion may accompany a motion for a new trial under Rule 59.

 (c) Waiver of findings of fact and conclusions of law.
-Except in actions for divorce, findings of fact and conclusions of law may be waived by the parties to an issue of fact:
+Except in actions for divorce, the parties may waive findings of fact and conclusions of law:

 (c)(1) by default or by failing to appear at the trial;

-(c)(2) by consent in writing, filed in the cause;
+(c)(2) by consent in writing, filed in the action;